RagnarB83/ash-documentation/docs/About.rst

 About ASH
 ==================================================

-ASH is a Python-based computational chemistry and QM/MM environment.
-Can do single-point calculations, geometry optimizations, surface scans, molecular dynamics and numerical frequencies using a MM, QM or QM/MM Hamiltonians.
+ASH is a Python-based computational chemistry and multiscale modelling program.
+Can do single-point calculations, geometry optimizations, surface scans, molecular dynamics and numerical frequencies using a MM, QM or QM/MM Hamiltonians as well as many complex workflows.
 Interfaces available to popular free-for-academic QM codes: ORCA, xTB, Psi4, PySCF, Dalton, MRCC, CFour.
 Reaction profiles and saddlepoint optimizations can be performed using the nudged elastic band method (NEB).